hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 accumulate some data and emit results depending on what was encountered before.

-For example, we want to counti how many items are encountered so far in a stream, and emit the current count with every new item.
-This is quite distinct from the mapping transforms explored in the previous section because after each item, we need to maintain a current _state_ of the number of total items encountered so far.
+For example, we want to count how many items are encountered so far in a stream and emit the current count with every new item.
+This is quite distinct from the mapping transforms explored in the [previous section](stateless-transforms.md), because after each item we need to maintain a current _state_ of the number of total items encountered so far.

 When it comes to maintaining state, there is also a big distinction between streaming and batch pipelines.
 Windowing only